2015 Charlie Hebdo Attacks Fast Facts

 January 7, 2015 -

 -- At approximately 11:30 a.m., gunmen force their way into the Charlie Hebdo offices in Paris.
-The attackers allegedly say they are avenging the Prophet Mohammed and shout "Allahu akbar," which translates to "God is great," according to Paris Prosecutor Francois Molins.
+The attackers allegedly say they are avenging the Prophet Mohammed and shout "Allahu akbar," which translates to "God is great," according to Molins.

 -- Twelve people are killed: Eight employees, a guest at the magazine, a maintenance worker and a police officer are killed.